mrled/biblemunger/readme.markdown

 - Use better version stamping system and/or something with the `__version__` attribute
 - Handle case, punctuation, whitespace more intuitively
-- Reverse the sorting of the recent searches
 - More consistent layout would be nice, CSS is hard
 - Show most searched
 - Add a spinner for long loads.
 If you search a very common word rn like "God" it will take a couple of seconds
-- How to paginate the recent searches list?
-Or how to prune it?
 - Tests
     - Calculate test coverage
     - Write tests until I hit 100% coverage